FarahElAlem/Flutter-Nutrition-Application/README.md

 - ~~Redesign Details UI for nutrients~~
 - ~~Design Details UI for recipes~~
 - Reconfigure Database to support Material Search
+- Attempt to support recipe(s) with estimated nutrient values
-- Add Hashing
+- Add advanced data security
 - Add Custom User Recipes
 - Add 'delayed update' for user items to reduce DB calls
-- Convert DB from Grams to Cups
+- Convert DB from Grams to appropiate unit(s) of measure
 - Multiply DB 'calorie' data by 1000 to represent proper information
 - Experiment with SliverAppBar and transparent blur effects for background
 - Find out AppBar height add appropiate padding in stack